Foglight/dockerimage/FglAMDockerImage/README.md

 Below is the main workflow/steps about how the FglAM docker file work:
 - Pull the ubuntu image
 - Update the apt lib.
-- Define the WORKDIR.
-- Copy the FglAM installer and properties file to the WORKDIR and install it using HTTPS connection to FMS.
+- Define the WORKDIR and copy all necessary files to this folder
 - Execute the docker-entrypoint script to install FglAM and start it up.

 ## docker-entrypoint.sh:
-This script will execute while running the fglam image to the container.
-If setting the -e FMS_URL, HOST_DISPLAY_NAME, AUTH_TOKEN parameters to the installer.properties file, it will start to install the FglAM instance and start it up automatically.
+This script is used to install or run the FglAM instance in the container.

 ## installer.properties:
 This file is used to set different properties during the FglAM installation, and here are the properties instructions.
 * installer.installdir=/opt/fglam \
-Set the directory to which FoglightAgentManager will be installed.
-If you modify the directory, please pay attention to the corresponding changes in docker-entrypoint.sh(at line 3 and 5) and replace the "/opt/fglam" string with the specific FglAM installer directory you just edit before.
+Set the directory where the FglAM will be installed.
+If you modify the path, you should edit the docker-entrypoint.sh(at line 3 and 5) by replacing the "/opt/fglam" string with the specific FglAM installation directory you specify here.

 * installer.fms=url=https://${FMS_URL}:8443,ssl-allow-self-signed=true,ssl-cert-common-name=quest.com \
-Specify the FMS URL that FoglightAgentManager will connect to.
+Specify the FMS URL that FglAM will connect to.
 Here is using the HTTPS conncention.

 * installer.noservice \
-On Windows, do not install FoglightAgentManager as a service.
-On UNIX, do not install an init.d script to automatically start FoglightAgentManager.
+Do not install an init.d script to automatically start FoglightAgentManager.

 * installer.silent \
 Install FoglightAgentManager without prompting for configuration options.
 Default values will be used unless they are overridden on the command line.